Teejay021/nwhacks2025/README.md

 # FILE: /my-nextjs-app/my-nextjs-app/README.md

+# WELCOME!
+Cosmic Zoom: Atom to Universe" is a visually immersive, interactive website that takes users on a seamless journey through the scales of the universe.
+By scrolling, users zoom out from the smallest objects, like atoms and DNA, to larger structures such as the Earth, our solar system, the milky way galaxy, and the observable universe.
+Each object is presented in stunning 3D with animations (some of which is formed from real geographic and texture data created by NASA), accompanied by fascinating facts, smooth transitions, and a Q&A panel to ask an A.I. for more anytime.

+This project bridges education and entertainment, helping users grasp the relative sizes of objects in the universe while fostering curiosity about science and our place in it.

 # My Next.js 3D Scrolling App

 This project is a Next.js application that features a home page with a title, a placeholder for a 3D scrolling feature, an API route for receiving questions and returning mock AI responses, and a reusable Three.js canvas with ambient lighting and a simple 3D object.